Please do speak to us if you have any concerns about anything your child is doing or experiencing on the internet.

 As teachers and parents, we’re aware of the ways in which the use of social media, online gaming and the internet have become part of young people’s lives.
 We embrace the educational and social benefits of these new technologies and encourage responsible internet use.
 We need to teach our pupils about the appropriate use of online devices such as mobile phones.
 We’re also increasingly aware of the potential dangers and opportunities for misuse these technologies offer.
 The key to promoting online safety is to have open and honest discussions about the sites we’re using and the ways we’re using them – keep the dialogue open and regular with your children about their internet use.
 At Morley Victoria we talk about online safety weekly as part of our computing lessons.
 We also have a computing worry box so that children can seek help with any issues they may have.
 Additionally, we have an online safety week each year, generally after Christmas when many of our children receive online devices for Christmas.

 Each month we issue an online safety newsletter to all parents, carers and staff so that we can keep up to date with online news.
 We also regularly Tweet online safety advice and ensure our computing suite is full of online safety advice.
+We also follow National Online Safety (NOS) - they are a great source of the most up to date information for schools and parents.
+All information that is sent out or displayed in school can also be found as a paper copy in our online safety file outside the school office.

 Other resources are: